Azure/azure-sdk/docs/golang/design.md

 {% include draft.html content="The Go Language guidelines are in DRAFT status" %}

-The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.

-## Package naming
+# Packages

 Go groups related types in a package.
 In Go, the package should be named `az<service>`, where `<service>` is the service name represented as a single word.

-{% include requirement/MUST id="golang-namespace-prefix" %} start the package with `az` to indicate an Azure client library.
+{% include requirement/MUST id="golang-namespace-prefix" %} start the package with `az` to indicate an Azure client package.

 {% include requirement/MUST id="golang-namespace-pkgname" %} construct the package name with all lowercase letters (uppercase letters, hyphens and underscores are not allowed).
-For example, the Azure Key Vault package would be named `azkeyvault` and the Azure Storage Blob package would be named `azblob`.
+For example, the Azure Key Vault package would be named `azkeyvault` and the Azure blob storage package would be named `azblob`.

 {% include requirement/MUST id="golang-namespace-registration" %} register the chosen package name with the [Architecture Board].
 Open an issue to request the package name.
 See the [registered namespace list](registered_namespaces.html) for a list of the currently registered namespaces.

-## Package path
+## Directory Structure - TODO: update

 {% include requirement/MUST id="golang-pkgpath-construction" %} construct a package import path that allows the consumer to tie its packages to the service being used.
 The package path does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.

 {% include requirement/MUST id="golang-pkgpath-leaf" %} ensure that the package leaf directory name matches the package name declared in the source code.

-{% include requirement/MUST id="golang-pkgpath-mgmt" %} place the management (Azure Resource Manager) API in the `mgmt` group.
+{% include requirement/MUST id="golang-pkgpath-mgmt" %} place the management (Azure Resource Manager) API in the `mgmt` path.
 Use the grouping `./sdk/<group>/mgmt/<service>` for the package path.
-Since more services require control plane APIs than data plane APIs, other paths may be used explicitly for control plane only.
+Since more services require management APIs than data plane APIs, other paths may be used explicitly for management only.
 Data plane usage is by exception only.
 Additional paths that can be used for control plane SDKs include:

 {% include tables/mgmt_namespaces.md %}

 Many management APIs do not have a data plane because they deal with management of the Azure account.
-Place the management library in the `mgmt` path.
+Place the management package in the `mgmt` path.
 For example, use `sdk/mgmt/costanalysis` instead of `sdk/mgmt/management/costanalysis`.

+## Versioning

+{% include requirement/MUST id="golang-versioning-modules" %} release each package as a [Go module](https://blog.golang.org/using-go-modules).
+Legacy dependency management tools such as `dep` and `glide` are not supported.

+{% include requirement/MUST id="golang-versioning-semver" %} release versions of modules in accordance with [semver 2.0](https://semver.org/spec/v2.0.0.html).

+{% include requirement/MUST id="golang-versioning-preview" %} clearly version prerelease modules.
+For new modules, use a v0 major version with no suffix (v0.1.0).
+For existing modules, use a `-preview` suffix (v1.1.0-preview, v2.0.0-preview).

+## Dependencies

+Dependencies bring in many considerations that are often easily avoided by avoiding the dependency.

+- **Versioning** - Many programming languages do not allow a consumer to load multiple versions of the same package.
+So, if we have an client package that requires v3 of package Foo and the consumer wants to use v5 of package Foo, then the consumer cannot build their application.
+This means that client libraries should not have dependencies by default.
+- **Size** - Consumer applications must be able to deploy as fast as possible into the cloud and move in various ways across networks.
+Removing additional code (like dependencies) improves deployment performance.
+- **Licensing** - You must be conscious of the licensing restrictions of a dependency and often provide proper attribution and notices when using them.
+- **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
+- **Security** - If a security vulnerability is discovered in a dependency, it may be difficult or time consuming to get the vulnerability corrected if Microsoft does not control the dependency's code base.

+{% include requirement/MUST id="golang-dependencies-azure-core" %} depend on the `azcore` package for functionality that is common across all client packages.
+This package includes APIs for HTTP connectivity, global configuration, logging, and credential handling.

+{% include requirement/MUSTNOT id="golang-dependencies-approved-list" %} be dependent on any other packages within the client package distribution package, with the exception of the following:

+{% include_relative approved_dependencies.md %}

-## Service clients
+# Service Clients

 Your API surface consists of one or more service clients that the consumer instantiates to connect to your service, plus a set of supporting types.